Program requirements are subject to change

 To help make each workshop successful and enjoyable for all involved, the following TA guidelines have been developed.The objective is always to create a safe, supportive environment for each student’s growth and education.Remember, we are working as a team.
 The better the assistants and instructor work as a unit, the better the class will run.

-- On the first day of class, please arrive 30 minutes early to meet the facilitator and to socialize with participants during registration.The instructor may ask you to arrive even earlier for a pre-class TA meeting.
+On the first day of class, please arrive 30 minutes prior to the beginning of the class to meet the instructor and other TAs for a brief meeting and also to meet the facilitator and to socialize with participants during registration.The instructor may ask you to attend other meetings throughout the class.

-- Before class begins, make sure you know how the lights and temperature controls work, and where the bathrooms and pay phones are located.
+Make sure you know how the lights and temperature controls work.

 Enjoy the class and have fun!